 /firehydrant add impact

-If you have any teams associated with the service that you just added, FireHydrant will suggest adding them to the incident.
+If you have teams associated with the service that you just added, FireHydrant will suggest adding those teams to the incident.

 /firehydrant assign role

-Assigning a role to someone that has linked their Slack account will also send that user a DM on Slack informing them that they have been assigned a role to an active incident.
+Assigning a role to someone with a linked Slack account sends that a direct message to that user, via Slack, informing them that they have been assigned a role to an active incident.